 Where is that river located? what does that object look like?
 Here are some Bible study questions you can ask.
 As you study and seek out answers to those questions you have, you will quickly realize just how much more rich and vibrant your study becomes.

 Try these and come back and let me know how they work for you!

 “By beholding you become changed”.

 You become an expert on a topic by studying and spending a lot of time on the subject area.
-It is the same with the bible, by plugging into the source we develop a deeper personal relationship with the Lord.
+It is the same with the bible, by plugging into the source we develop a deeper personal relationship with the Lord and spiritual growth.
 My hope is that you have found some helpful tips to use when struggling to read the Bible effectively.

 OTHER ARTICLES YOU MAY LIKE: